-Although no single customer (including affiliates) represented more than 10 percent of our consolidated worldwide net sales in 2012, our four largest U.S. agricultural distributors and their affiliates represented, in the aggregate, 13 percent of our worldwide net sales and 24 percent of our U.S. net sales.
-During 2012, one major U.S. distributor and its affiliates represented about 11 percent of the worldwide net sales for our Seeds and Genomics segment, and about 18 percent of the U.S. net sales for our Seeds and Genomics segment.
+In 2013, our four largest U.S. agricultural distributors and their affiliates represented, in the aggregate, 21 percent of our worldwide net sales and 39 percent of our U.S. net sales.
+During 2013, one major U.S. distributor and its affiliates represented 12 percent of the worldwide net sales for our Seeds and Genomics segment, and 21 percent of the U.S. net sales for our Seeds and Genomics segment.